armory3d/armorpaint_web/manual.md

 ![](img/manual/neural/neural_inpaint_image.png)

-Allows to paint a mask in the viewport.
+Paint a mask in the viewport and connect it to the mask input.
 Outputs a texture where mask area is filled with new content.

 #### Outpaint Image Node

 ![](img/manual/neural/neural_outpaint_image.png)

+Outputs a zoomed out image.

 #### Text to Image Node

 ![](img/manual/neural/neural_text_to_image.png)

-Generate a photo described via text prompt.
+Generate an image described via text prompt.

 #### Tile Image Node